cmstar/go-conv/README_zh.md

 fmt.Printf("%+v\n", out) // -> DemoUser{Name: "Bob", MailAddr: "bob@example.org", Age: 51}

 // Convert() is similar to ConvertType(), but receive a pointer instead of a type.
-// Is't more like some functions in the standard library such as json.Unmarshal(). clone := DemoUser{}
+// It's more like some functions in the standard library such as json.Unmarshal(). clone := DemoUser{}
 conv.Convert(user, &clone)
 fmt.Printf("%+v\n", clone) // -> DemoUser{Name: "Bob", MailAddr: "bob@example.org", Age: 51}